heypoom/algo-practice/README.md

 - [Solution B](kth-to-last.js)

 ## Overlapping Intervals (Peak Visit Times in a Restaurant)

+- Vee: try with this test case still produces incorrect answer `getHighVisitTimes(2, 1, [[1, 2], [3, 4]])`
+for explaining space complexity, you should count i, j, or visits variables as an extra 'constant' space

 - Time Complexity: O(N) where N is the number of input intervals.